 Areas to Avoid in Venice

-While Venice is largely safe throughout its neighborhoods, some areas require extra caution:
+While Venice is largely safe throughout its neighbourhoods, some areas require extra caution:

 - Santa Lucia Train Station (Cannaregio): Known for pickpocketing incidents.